vuepress/vuepress-plugin-dehydrate/README.md

 You request `/foo` in the browser, but the server can't find a direct match (without certain config), so a `NotFound` page `/404.html` will be returned.
 The `beforeEach` hook registered in `handleRedirectForCleanUrls` will redirect the router to `/foo.html`.
 Note that the DOM remains unchanged but the VDOM is replaced with `/foo.html`'s.
 Normally, `/404.html` is a plain page without navbar and sidebar, but the new VDOM is a document page with such components.
 The DOM fails to match the VDOM, causing rendering error and the view will not be updated.
 This is an SSR Mismatch and its consequence.

+### A reproduction repository

+@ulivz has created [a reproduction repository](https://github.com/ulivz/vuepress-ssr-mismatch-repro) for users to test this issue.
+Thanks!

 ## Workaround

 This issue only appears on the first visit.
 And redirects generally occur on 404 pages, so a simple workaround is to disable SSR for `/404.html`.
 Since `/404.html` is usually simple and not so necessary to be SEO friendly, this solution is reasonable.